 We’re sorry we didn’t reply!
 We try to respond to substantive questions and comments from viewers in most types of media, but we are limited by time and resources.
 Please try again or email us; we look at every email we get, even though we’re not able to reply to all of them either.
 And if you want to have a deeper, more co-creative relationship with us, please join our Patreon community, where we engage more extensively with our patrons.

 Yes please!
-We would love for you to upload translations of our subtitles/captions on our original videos directly in the YouTube player (see a how-to guide here).
+If you are interested in translating and localizing our content, please fill out this form as a first step.
+We would love for you to upload translations of our subtitles/captions on our original videos directly in the YouTube player (see our how-to guide here).
 However, if you want to dub videos into your own language and re-upload to your own channel, we need to talk about how serious and professional you’re going to be about it, and maybe we’ll say yes, since we do want our videos to be available in multiple languages.
 If you just want to subtitle the videos and re-upload them to your own channel, then no, please don’t!